freqtrade/freqtrade/docs/backtesting.md

 - `Backtesting from` / `Backtesting to`: Backtesting range (usually defined with the `--timerange` option).
 - `Max open trades`: Setting of `max_open_trades` (or `--max-open-trades`) - or number of pairs in the pairlist (whatever is lower).
-- `Total trades`: Identical to the total trades of the backtest output table.
+- `Total/Daily Avg Trades`: Identical to the total trades of the backtest output table / Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
 - `Starting balance`: Start balance - as given by dry-run-wallet (config or command line).
 - `Final balance`: Final balance - starting balance + absolute profit.
 - `Absolute profit`: Profit made in stake currency.
 - `Total profit %`: Total profit.
 Aligned to the `TOTAL` row's `Tot Profit %` from the first table.
 Calculated as `(End capital − Starting capital) / Starting capital`.
-- `Trades per day`: Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
 - `Avg. stake amount`: Average stake amount, either `stake_amount` or the average when using dynamic stake amount.
 - `Total trade volume`: Volume generated on the exchange to reach the above profit.
 - `Best Pair` / `Worst Pair`: Best and worst performing pair, and it's corresponding `Cum Profit %`.